Deferment and Forbearance

 A deferment is a period during which repayment of the principal and interest of your loan is temporarily delayed.
 During a deferment you do not need to make payments.
 The federal government may pay interest on your Federal Perkins Loan, Direct Subsidized Loan, and/or Subsidized Federal Stafford Loan during a deferment period.
 The government does not pay the interest on unsubsidized loans or PLUS loans.

-You will need to contact your federal loan servicer to request either a deferment or forbearance.
+Contact your federal loan servicer to request either a deferment or forbearance.